Beer bottle

 A beer bottle is a bottle designed as a container for beer.
 Such designs vary greatly in size and shape, but the glass commonly is brown or green to reduce spoilage from light, especially ultraviolet.

 The most widely established alternatives to glass containers for beer in retail sales are beverage cans and aluminium bottles; for larger volumes kegs are in common use.

+Many countries have implemented bottle deposit schemes to increase the rate of recycling and reduce the rate of littering.

 Bottling lines

 Bottling lines are production lines that fill beer into bottles on a large scale.

 The process is typically as follows: